cbcrg/tcoffee/docs/tcoffee_installation.rst

 #####################
 T-Coffee Installation
 #####################
+.. note:: This chapter has been fully updated in 10/2016; Installation of T-Coffee versions lower than version 9.03 are no longer described.

 ************
 Installation
 ************

-..
-Important:: This chapter describes the installation procedures relevant for a standard use of T-Coffee on the most common operative systems: Unix/Linux and Mac OS.
+.. important:: This chapter describes the installation procedures relevant for a standard use of T-Coffee on the most common operative systems: Unix/Linux and Mac OS.
 T-Coffee cannot be installed on any Windows version without using a Unix-like environment (i.e. Cygwin) or a Linux virtualbox.
 The procedure is quite easy, so don't hesitate to contact us if you have any problem.

 Third party packages/Dependencies